HendElAhmadi/E_Commerce-RestfulApi/README.md

 * user can proceed to checkout
 * user can add money to his wallet

-# Handled Cases
+# Handled Cases:

-1. when transaction is done  user cart items are deleted as well as to his order , also his money is decreased by the paid amount of money and the product quantity is decreased in stock
+ 1. When transaction is done :
+    1. user cart items are deleted as well as to his order ,
+    2. his money is decreased by the paid amount of money 3.the product quantity is decreased in stock

+2. User get a message that can't add a product if the quantity is not enough

+3. If two users added the same quantity in their order and one of them checked out:

+    1. If product quantity gets zero a product out of stock message gets displayed
+    2. If product quantity gets is less than the demanded the user get a message telling him that the quantity is not enough